 However, we understand that children will be poorly and are often absent from school.
 Our school target for attendance at the end of each school year is 97%!

 If your child is poorly, we ask you to notify the school office on the morning of their first day of absence.
 If we have not received a message from you regarding your child’s absence, then we will contact you during the day to ascertain the reason why.

 If your child has been sick, we do not expect them to return to school within 24 hours from their last bout of vomiting!
 This is to protect our other children and staff!

 On your child’s return, we would like written confirmation of the reason for your child’s absence.
 This can be an email correspondence if easier to the school office.
-Click the link to email: email@example.com
+Email: firstname.lastname@example.org

 We urge you where possible to organise medical appointments i.e. eye tests, dentist appointments and doctor appointments after school or during school holidays.
 Any absence will negatively impact on your child’s progress.

 If your child has to have an urgent medical appointment during the school day, we ask you to provide the medical appointment card and this is placed in your child’s school file to explain the reason for their absence.

 Leave of Absence